xnning/fcore/doc/cheatsheet.md

 # F2J Language Cheatsheet

-Quick reference of language syntax
+Quick reference for language syntax

+Audience: those who knows the language already and needs a reference for the syntax

 ## Types

-Type varibale names start with upper case letters.
+Both types and type varibale names start with upper case letters.

 Predefined types: `Int`, `String`, `Bool`, `Char`, `Float`, `Double`

-They corresponds to Java classes with similar names.
+Under the hood, they are just Java classes with similar names.
 For example, `Int` corresponds to `java.lang.Integer`.
 So you may call Java methods like:
 `1.toString()`.

 Function types: `Int -> String`

-Product types: `(String, Int)`
+Product types: `(String, Int)`; there should be at least two items.

 Universal quantification: `forall A B. A -> B -> A`

 Note that one `forall` can lead multiple type parameters as long as they are distinct.

-Parameterized types (operator application): `ExprAlg[String]`, `Function1[A,B]`
+Using parameterized types (operator application): `ExprAlg[String]`, `Function1[A,B]`

 Intersection types: `Int & Bool`